snimu/blog/contents/modded-nanogpt-lambdas/article.md

 Some observations about the layer with value embeddings:

-- The v-lambdas always increase, though not as much as without value embeddings
+- The v-lambdas are significantly larger than at initialization, though not as much as without value embeddings
 - The ve-lambdas stay very low, except in the last layer
-- The ratio of v-lambdas to ve-lambdas is much higher in the first than the last layers; the value embeddings seem to have little impact on the first few layers (numberially, they could still stabilize training, or add just enough to make a difference, or whatever)
+- The ratio of v-lambdas to ve-lambdas is much higher in the first than the last layers; the value embeddings seem to have little impact on the first few layers (numerically, they could still stabilize training, or add just enough to make a difference, or whatever, but this only adds to the high magnitudes of x and x0 from the [x0-lambdas](#x0-lambdas)).

 To make more sense of that last point especially, let's look at the normalized ve-lambdas: